omaciel/omacielhugo/content/posts/0087-about-to-get-rough.md

 > - directly with or via a subcontractor firm to one of the \[employer's
 > name\] consultant firms.

-When I replied asking if this was optional I recieved a sounding NO!
+When I replied asking if this was optional I received a sounding NO!

 Now, I'm not a lawyer or vaguely familiar with any labor regulations out there, but..
 How is this legal???
 I think that besides the person in the